Skip to main content

 Accreditation pathway

 For programs seeking formal ICHAS designation.
 Includes facilitated review, remediation, site visit, and cultural advisory board engagement.
-Requires longer timeline and deeper commitment.
+Longer timeline, deeper commitment.

 Fit